HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 Variable names cannot include any characters except letters and numbers, and the first character must always be a letter.
 Variables are CaSeseNsitive, so be careful.

-> N.B. matlab has things that have special names; if you name a variable with that name, you overwrite it.
+> N.B.
+MATLAB has things that have special names; if you name a variable with that name, you overwrite it.
 Classic example, `i` indicates the imaginary number (square root of -1), so don't name any variable i.
-Same for `pi`.
+Same for `pi`

+<p>&nbsp;</p>

 ## Batch math operations
 Also unlike calculators, you can apply a formula to a whole list of numbers like so: